JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 〰️ Let's get started on creating a custom element **no css** will be included in this guide. 〰️

-#### Folder Structure:
+#### 🗂 Folder Structure:

-To begin creating the component, create a folder that holds:
+To begin creating the component, create a folder named components that holds:

 - commentComponent.js
 - addCommentState.js
 - FormDomSetUp.js

+#### 📌 Imports:

+After creating the files in the **Component** folder, go to the main.js file and import all files.

+*example* ->
+> import'./Components/commentComponent'